Snow melt creates high water and road closures

 11:40 am – County Road 317 is closed due to road damage.

-10:45 am - Significant road damage has prompted County Road (CR) 320 to be closed at the intersection of CR 323 and CR 320 until further notice.
+10:45 am – Significant road damage has prompted County Road (CR) 320 to be closed at the intersection of CR 323 and CR 320 until further notice.
 The closure extends approximately 1-mile from the intersection.
 Please use CR 309 to access CR 320.
-The alternate route is a "no haul" route for overweight vehicles on County Road 309, but Garfield County is making an exception during the closure.
+The alternate route is a “no haul” route for overweight vehicles on County Road 309, but Garfield County is making an exception during the closure.
 Trucks may travel over 309 for access between CR 320 and CR 323 during the detour.
 See map below.
-Detour map of County Road 320 closure - click image to view larger

 In addition, CR 317 at Beaver Creek in Garfield County is damaged and closed.
-A county road map is posted at right for reference.

 8:55 am – Garfield County Road and Bridge Department is taking some measures to close roads at risk from high water runoff.
 Before 9 am, June 7, County Road 320 was closed from the west side due to road damage.